NCAS-CMS/pyfive/doc/p5dump.rst

 datasets, including the locations of the start and end of the chunk index b-tree and the location of the first data chunk for that variable.
 This extra information is useful for understanding the performance of data access for chunked variables, particularly when accessing data in object stores such as S3.
-In general, if one fineds that the b-tree index continues past the first data chunk, access performance may be sub-optimal - in this situation, if you have control over the data, you might well consider using the ``h5repack`` tool from the standard HDF5 distribution to make a copy of the file with the chunk index and attributes stored contiguously.
+In general, if one finds that the b-tree index continues past the first data chunk, access performance may be sub-optimal - in this situation, if you have control over the data, you might well consider using the ``h5repack`` tool from the standard HDF5 distribution to make a copy of the file with the chunk index and attributes stored contiguously.
 All tools which read HDF5 files will benefit from this.